TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 | apiKey.createdAt         | DateTime | API Key creation date and time                                      |
 | apiKey.updatedAt         | DateTime | API Key modification date and time                                      |

-### Query list of API Keys that can be connected to stage
+### List API Keys that can be connected to stage
-- Query the list of API keys that can be connected to the stage.
+- Retrieves the list of API keys that can be connected to the stage.
 - If there are multiple request query parameters, a list that satisfies all conditions is returned.

 #### Request